Make-School-Courses/DS-2.4-Advanced-Topics/README.md

 ## Course Description

-This course covers popular advanced machine learning and deep learning concepts including Recommender Systems (RS), Bayesian networks, Probabilistic Graphical Models, Natural Language Processing (NLP), LSTM (Long Short-Term Memory) neural networks, Generative Adversarial Networks (GANs), and advanced computer vision techniques such as U-Net.
-Students will complete individual comprehensive projects in one of these topic areas and present their findings in a seminar format.
+This course covers popular advanced machine learning and deep learning concepts including Recommender Systems (RS), Bayesian networks, Probabilistic Graphical Models, Natural Language Processing (NLP), LSTM (Long Short-Term Memory) neural networks, Generative Adversarial Networks (GANs), and advanced computer vision techniques such as U-Nets.
+Students will complete individual comprehensive projects in one of these topic areas and present their findings to the class in a seminar format.

 ### Why you should know this

 The models, algorithms and techniques highlighted in this course are extensively used in industry.
-By completing a comprehensive project, will gain in-depth  knowledge of an advanced data science topic of your choice.
+By completing a comprehensive project, you will gain in-depth  knowledge of an advanced data science topic of your choice.
 Additionally, you will gain broad familiarity with a variety of topics from exposure to your classmates' projects.